shawngraham/ar-archaeology/workshop materials/3d model building with VSFM on the command line.md

 So, after the `-v` I included the full file path (on a Mac; PC you'd start with C:/ etc) and after the colon the linux file path to the tmp folder.
 Run that command now.

+### Get your images in place

 At the prompt, type `ls` (for list) and it will show you all of the bits and pieces - files and folders - that make up the VSFM part of this container.
 If you then typed `cd ..` (for change directory by going up a level in the folder tree) and then `ls` again, you'd see a whole list of folders, one of which will be `tmp`.
 Anything you put in that folder will turn up in the other folder you connected to in the `docker run` command, and vice versa!

-So, you can drop all of your images into (in my case) `dockerific` and have them turn up in `tmp`.
-Do that now.
++ Drop all of your images into (in my case) `dockerific` and have them turn up in `tmp`.

 + Move your images out of the `tmp` folder to the VSFM by using the [CP command](http://www.computerhope.com/unix/ucp.htm).